willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The modular design of our framework enables straightforward integration of additional species and environmental predictors.
 For instance, additional covariates such as water balance or evapotranspiration could be incorporated to assess drought-induced mortality [@Peng2011].
-Furthermore, exploring the interactions among climate, competition, and individual size may further improve predictions of demographic rates [@Peng2011;@Ford2017;@Rollinson2016;@LeSquin2021].
+Exploring interactions among climate, competition, and individual size may also improve predictions of demographic rates [@Peng2011;@Ford2017;@Rollinson2016;@LeSquin2021].

 A promising but computationally intensive extension would involve jointly fitting growth, survival, and recruitment models to explicitly capture their interdependence [@pang2024niche].
 Such an approach would allow the incorporation of ecological constraints, such as life-history trade-offs, by sharing information across demographic processes with abundant data (e.g. growth) and those with scarce data (e.g. recruitment).
-Future work should also focus on interpreting the ecological drivers underlying variation captured by random effects.
+Understanding the ecological drivers underlying variation captured by random effects remains a priority.
-While our framework accounts for individual and plot-level uncertainty, additional attention to temporal variability in climate and competition will be essential.
+While our framework accounts for individual and plot-level uncertainty, additional attention to temporal variability in climate and competition will be important.
-Incorporating temporal stochasticity will improve predictions of species performance under changing environmental conditions and enhance understanding of population responses across space and time [@Holt2022].
+Incorporating temporal stochasticity will improve predictions of species performance under changing environmental conditions and deepen understanding of population responses across space and time [@Holt2022].

 # References